empowerID/empowernow_docs/docs/marketing/authzen-pdp.md

 ---
 title: AuthZEN PDP – The Control Plane for Decisions
-description: What is OpenID AuthZEN, how we implement PDP decisions at the BFF, migration from OPA/Cedar, and evidence.
+description: What is OpenID AuthZEN, how we implement PDP decisions at ARIA Shield, migration from OPA/Cedar, and evidence.
 ---

 ## What is OpenID AuthZEN?